 This copy of the Gamate game “Tennis” has English text on the box and in the instruction manual.
 It is a re-release of the game, which originates from the time when UMC had taken over the Gamate brand from Bit Corp.
 You can see this on the back of the box, where UMC has covered the Bit Corp text with a UMC sticker.

-What is really odd with this copy is the cartridge, which is a variant I have never seen before.
+What is really special with this variant is the cartridge.
 On a black border, below the graphics (which has green as background colour, instead of the usual yellow), is the text “UNISYN CORP.” printed.
-I can not find any information about this company on the internet and have never seen it mentioned in any Gamate context before.
+Thanks to the valuable information from ZABORGER in the comment section, I now know that UNISYN CORP. is the previously company name of UMC.
+Many thanks for that ZABORGER!

 I was totally unaware of the “LMA Manager 2001” promo pack before this copy appeared on ebay.